 Longlining started in 2003 on shallower fishing grounds in the eastern part of the Division and has expanded substantially to deeper fishing grounds and up to the northwest corner over the years.
 Within this trend, the spatial effort distribution has varied substantially between years.
-While tagged toothfish are unlikely to mix completely within the fished part of the population (Williams et al. 2003, Welsford et al. 2007, Welsford et al. 2014, Ziegler et al. 2021), only longline-caught fish that have been tagged and released from 2012 onwards have been used in the assessment since longline effort had been spatially more spread out from that year onwards.
+While tagged toothfish are unlikely to mix completely within the fished part of the population (Williams et al. 2003, Welsford et al. 2014, Ziegler et al. 2021), only longline-caught fish that have been tagged and released from 2012 onwards have been used in the assessment since longline effort had been spatially more spread out from that year onwards.
+WG-FSA-2023 noted that changes in the spatial distribution of fishing effort and tag-recapture data as observed in most toothfish fisheries may bias abundance and recruitment estimates from stock assessments, and recommended that work be undertaken to evaluate and mitigate potential biases introduced by interannual spatial patterns in fishing effort and tagging data.

 Annual tag-release and recapture numbers from longline have increased since 2008, and particularly since 2015 due to a higher catch limit and an increase in tagging rates from 2 fish per 3 tonnes to 2 fish per tonne.
-In total, over 41 000 fish have been tagged and released and over 5200 have been recaptured since 2012.
+In total, over 57 000 fish have been tagged and released and over 10 000 have been recaptured since 2012.

 In the assessment model, the numbers of longline tag-releases and tag-recaptures used were capped at 6 years at liberty to account for tag-shedding rates in CASAL being specified for fish tagged with a single tag, while all released fish are double tagged (Candy 2011b; Dunn et al. 2011), and within-season recaptures were excluded.
-Tag-release mortality was assumed to be 0.1 (Agnew et al. 2006), and a nogrowth period after tagging of 0.5 years was assumed (Agnew et al. 2005).
+Tag-release mortality was assumed to be 0.1 (Agnew et al. 2006), and a no-growth period after tagging of 0.5 years was assumed (Agnew et al. 2005).